LaraFB/3-ano/README.md

 ##### Sprint Review

-- Analysis: All requirements were met (us 7,13(corrections),9,12,5,3).
-However, there was a disagreement regarding the interface and some features (sholarship management, goal feature, home page, expenses and entries input), as it did not correspond to the client's idealization.
+- Analysis: All requirements were met (us 7,13 (corrections),9,12,5,3).
+However, there was a disagreement regarding the interface and some features (sholarship management, homepage and entry of expenses), as it did not correspond to the client's idealization.

 - Story Points: 1L + 4M + 2S

 - Version: 0.1

-- Client analysis: Acceptance Criteria for the finished US - not well (not corresponding to the client's expectation)
+- Client analysis: Acceptance Criteria not well, não ficaram bem feitos.
+Some requirements were not understood.

-- Conclusions: For the next sprint we'll have to adapt the tasks we have planned, as we will have to correct the functioning of goals, the home page design, and the way expenses and entries are added, according to the client's vision.
+- Conclusions: For the next sprint we'll have to adapt the tasks we have planned, as we'll have to correct the functioning of goals, the homepage design, the way expenses and income are added, according to the client's vision.
+We'll have to work harder so the goal of the project is met.

 ##### Sprint Retrospective